 This allows your doctor to examine your vagina and genital area.
 Your doctor

-will insert an instrument with curved sides (speculum) into your vagina.
+will insert a lubricated speculum into your vagina.
 The

 speculum gently spreads apart the vaginal walls so the inside of the vagina and